The words to the chorus of "El Shaddai" are as follows:

 I will praise and lift you high

-Michael Card, a Hebrew scholar, wrote these lyrics.
+Michael Card, a who has some familiarity with Hebrew, wrote these lyrics.
 El Shaddai (אל שדי) is usually translated "God Almighty," and is found throughout the Bible.
 The two other Hebrew expressions (El Elyon-na Adonai and Erkamka-na Adonai) that he uses were chosen because they appear in two very intriguing passages in the Bible.

 El-Elyon (אל עליון) The first time we see the expression El Elyon (the extra "na" syllable in the song is added for poetic effect) in the Bible is in Genesis 14:18.
 In Genesis 12, God had told Abram (whose name was later changed to Abraham) to leave his home and go into the Negev; Abram obeyed.
 Abram is now living in a strange land, and this strange man, Melchizedek (a name which in Hebrew means "my king is righteous") approaches him.
 So far as we know, Abram and Melchizedek had never met before.